hannahmcn/gettingandcleaningdata/README.md

 ## Codebook

 In order to see what each variable represents in the "clean.txt" output file, please see the codebook for the full description of the variables.
-As described in the codebook, each of the variables is represented using a normalized, so the values are unitless.
+As described in the codebook, each of the variables is normalized, so the values are unitless.